styled-components/polished/src/internalHelpers/errors.md

-**DO NOT REMOVE ERRORS OR MAKE NEW ONES OUT OF SEQUENCE, ALWAYS ADD TO THE END.**
+**f NOT REMOVE ERRORS OR MAKE NEW ONES OUT OF SEQUENCE, ALWAYS ADD TO THE END.**

 **COLOR**